beixin87/PCAFR/README.md

 Face Recognition:

 Training phase:
-1. The dimension of training images sets is set to be equal.
+1. The dimensionality of training images is set to be equal.
-2. Extract features using HOG feature extraction.
+2. Extract features matrices of training images by HOG (Histogram of oriented gradients) feature extraction.
-3. Reduce feature matrices using PCA.
+3. Reduce the dimensionality of the feature matrices by PCA (Principal component analysis).
-4. Find clusters from reduced feature matrices using K-means algorithm.
+4. Find clusters from the reduced feature matrices from step 3 by K-means algorithm.

 Testing phase:
 1. Make the dimension of the image similar to the dimension of training images.